The Parents’ Phrase Book by Whit Honea is exceptional in many ways.

 Honea’s advice tends to be from the common-sense, lead-by-example school, which we moms and dads too often abandon for the Free-Range / Attachment / Sasquatch Parenting fade of the month.
 What makes his ideas truly standout, though, is Honea’s writing with its smart upending of clichés, and his obvious and genuine love of enjoying childhood though being a father.
 This is most evident in the occasional anecdote used to illustrate a point, such as the inclusion of the brotherly bonding tale “When Stuffed Animals Die,” a short but powerful piece that has justifiably been reprinted multiple times online before appearing in his book.

-So buy The Parents’ Phrase Book now.
+So buy The Parents’ Phrase Book now and you’ll hold in your library one of the best books for fathers and mothers needs to improve their communications skills with the children.
 Your kids are growing quickly and, as Honea wisely concludes, “Make the most of the time you have. … No pressure at all.”

 Disclosure: Whit Honea is a member of our L.A.Dads Group, and I have worked with him on other websites and drank with him under other tables.
 Yet, the cheap bastard never even sent me a review copy.
 WTF, Whit?
 I had to spend my own money on this book and I … I still am compelled to heartily recommend it.
 Curse you, Whit Honea and Perry the Platypus, too!